simplyarfan/simpleAI/GOOGLE_OAUTH_SETUP.md

    - After processing, the backend redirects the user back to the frontend

 2. **Vercel Deployment:**
-   - If you're using Vercel, the backend URL should be: `https://thesimpleai.vercel.app`
+   - The backend URL MUST be your production URL: `https://thesimpleai.vercel.app`
-   - The code automatically uses `process.env.VERCEL_URL` as a fallback
+   - Set `BACKEND_URL` environment variable in Vercel to ensure it uses the production URL
+   - DO NOT rely on `VERCEL_URL` as it changes with each preview deployment

 3. **Testing Mode:**
    - If your Google OAuth app is in testing mode, only added test users can authenticate